Skip to Content

 Carnival is so much fun!

 There’s so much to do in Rio, it’s impossible to get bored here!
-Besides the famous Christ de Redeemer, the city is full of exciting experiences you won’t want to miss while you’re exploring Brazil.
+Besides the famous Christ the Redeemer, the city is full of exciting experiences you won’t want to miss while you’re exploring Brazil.
 If you’re looking for activities to fill up your Rio itinerary, we’ve got you covered.

 • Celebrate Carnival – If you schedule your trip to Rio around the end of February/early March, you’ll catch one of the biggest parties in all of South America: Carnival!
 There are festivities during the day and “blocos parties” during the night.
 There are so many things to do during Carnival and great ways to experience Carnival on a budget, so you better be prepared for a week you won’t forget!
 For tickets to the main show, grandstand seats start at $30 USD.